sam-mccall/node-plate/README.md

 If you pass an error to cb, further execution will be skipped and the error will be handled.

 Returns: a promise for the first return value (i.e. the second argument passed to cb).

+### promise.foo$(args...)

+Adds promise.foo(args...) to the queue as a synchronous call.
+Args can be promises (from the same queue), or any other values.

+The actual call made will be &lt;promise>.foo(&lt;args...>) where &lt;promise> is the value of promise, and &lt;args> is args with all promises evaluated.

+If &lt;promise>.foo is defined but is not a function, it will be treated as a simple accessor that returns that value.

+If the function throws an error, further execution will be skipped and the error will be handled.

+Returns: a promise for the return value of the call.

 ### promise.deliver(func)